HubTurbo/HubTurbo/docs/process.md

 Notes:
 * The development process is a simplified version of the one used in [TEAMMATES](https://github.com/TEAMMATES/repo/blob/master/devdocs/process.md).

+## Branches

-* The `master` branch always contains the latest stable code (may contain unreleased features/fixes).
+* `master` contains the latest stable code (including unreleased features/fixes)
+* `rc` contains the release candidate: the latest version which has not been released to the public
-* The `release` branch always contains the latest released version.
+* `release` contains the latest version released to the public

 ## New Contributors